Network Priority Order

 Once connected successfully, the device status updates to "Online" in your dashboard.

-The device begins transmitting air quality data to the Comlada monitoring platform immediately.
+The device begins transmitting air quality data to the Comlada monitoring platform within 1 minute.

 Method 2: Ethernet (RJ45) Connection